epigen/CellWhisperer/src/datasets/archs4_metasra/README.md

 please see `test_data/test_in.json` or [MetaSRA](https://github.com/dmalzl/metasra/tree/master) for more infos on the format of `sra_metadata.json`.
 Since the mapping is quite slow (an estimated 48h for 10k samples) we run it in parallel using SLURM, which can easily be reproduced with the `convert_biosample_metadata_to_json.ipynb` notebook and then running `run_batched_metasra.sh`

-# About the Snakefile
-I added the Snakefile for a central resource of the code executed to arrive at the desired output.
-However, I never executed it using SnakeMake but rather did it via the provided notebooks.
-Thus, the Snakefile is a condensed and ordered collection of code necessary for producing the output but might not work because I don't know how to build pipelines in SnakeMake